 If you enjoy taking a walking tour this Greenwich highlights half-day walking tour will ensure you see and learn about all the main sights with an experienced guide.

-Another great option when visiting Greenwich is to purchase the Royal Museums Greenwich Day Pass which includes the entrance fee to the Royal Observatory and Cutty Sark.
-Both of which feature in our Greenwich itinerary below.
+Other great options when visiting Greenwich are to purchase either the Royal Museums Greenwich Day Pass, which includes the entrance fee to the Royal Observatory and Cutty Sark, or the London Pass which also includes a number of Greenwich attractions.

 Don’t take a day trip to Greenwich without reading this guide first, so you can plan the most cost and time effective one day itinerary possible.
 Are you ready to learn all about Greenwich?
 Then let’s go!
 But first, let’s outline where Greenwich is and how you can get there.